domalab/ha-unraid/docs/index.md

 ## Getting Started

-To get started with the Unraid integration, follow our [Installation Guide](user-guide/installation.md) for step-by-step instructions.
+To get started with the Unraid integration, follow the [Installation Guide](user-guide/installation.md) for step-by-step instructions.

 ## Support